Oroville, California: Hate groups

 Hate groups began appearing in Oroville media stories beginning in 1976 with a neo-Nazi husband and wife couple killed in a shootout.
 In 1980, members of the American Nazi Party moved to Oroville from Tracy, California, to re-organize as Chico Area National Socialists.
 In September 1982, 17-year-old Joseph Hoover was murdered by his Nazi colleagues after he told police he helped spread anti-Black hate literature at Oroville High School.
 One thousand people marched in Oroville in protest of Nazi and Ku Klux Klan activity on December 11, 1982.
-Local Nazi leader Perry "Red" Wartham was convicted of Hoover's murder and sentenced to 27 years, and two more male high school–age Nazi recruits were convicted as accessories to murder.
+Local Nazi leader Perry "Red" Warthan was convicted of Hoover's murder and sentenced to 27 years, and two more male high school–age Nazi recruits were convicted as accessories to murder.
 In 2016, an Oroville man was found spreading Nazi hate messages in Sacramento.
 In January 2004, a white power publication was distributed in the Kelly Ridge area east of Oroville.